ravikumar1302/Adobe-AEM/0 General/1 Intro.md

         Syntax is HTML-like but with dynamic elements (data-sly-\*, ${}).
     - HTL Scripts are also processed by AEM as servlet
     - HTL can do : Variable Setting, If Condition, Operators, Loops, Function, Include another file, Display Context, Global Objects
+    - More Details on HTL in Frontend > HTL folder in this repository
 ```

 9. Maven :